heidtn/martiancastaway/index.md

 This series is more hardware oriented.
 I build some systems to help me produce tools and other necessities to keep me alive.
 1. [Fire in The Disco](setup/2020/10/24/FIRE.html) - building an inert gas fire supression sytem
 2. [Right tool for the job](setup/2020/11/11/toolbox.html) - building a toolbox to house my electronics
+3. [Breate Easy](setup/2020/11/15/breath_easy.html) - creating a bioreactor to grow plankton to sequester CO2

 ---